OmarElawady/info_threefold/src/decentralization/councils/wisdom_council.md

 - Adnan Fatayerji
 - Dave de Belder
 - Dimitrios Dementzioglou
-- Jennifer Long
 - Kristof de Spiegeleer
 - Owen Kemp

 Meet our current [**Wisdom Council members**](https://threefold.io/aci/wisdomcouncil)

-## Responsibility

-In order to make balanced, fair and effective decisions regarding ThreeFold Foundation funds distribution, ThreeFold Foundation has adopted the Wisdom Council system as a resource model of harmonious communication.

-Based upon the ageless principles of the Wisdom Council equation, Members will converge (online or live when possible) to discuss and vote upon the distribution of funds from ThreeFold Foundation to pre-approved and/or pre-selected do-good projects and organizations.

-ThreeFold Foundation receives through the blockchain a small percentage of all cloud capacity farmed and sold on the ThreeFold Grid.

-These proceeds are used to further develop the ThreeFold Movement and later to benefit planetary do-good projects.

 ## Fit for duty requirements